Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 hummingbird feeder

 Hummingbirds will avoid feeding around larger birds, so position feeders away from other feeding stations, so they have their own space.
-A personal favorite is placing them close to windows, giving us more opportunity to enjoy these fascinating little birds.
+A personal favorite is placing them close to windows, giving you more opportunity to enjoy these fascinating little birds.

 8. Create a ‘hummingbird waterfall’

-Like all birds, hummingbirds like to bathe, but you won’t find them at a traditional birdbath.
+Like all birds, hummingbirds like to bathe, but you won’t usually find them at a traditional birdbath.
 These delicate birds prefer moving water or a much shallower source such as a mister or sprinkler for their delicate feathers.

 Birders who provide water sources such as sprinklers, fountains, waterfalls, misters, and drippers will be rewarded with unique views of these remarkable tiny birds bathing and preening.